|

 should name as standing in the way of deploying the 30mm

 gun.
 Noone stood up.
-IN the end, we came up with away
+In the end, we came up with away

 then bring them up to the flight deck as an all up